 If ethics classes have not yet been established at your local school, we can help you to get it happening.
 Here’s what to do.

 Register your interest with Primary Ethics.
 One of our Volunteer Managers will be in contact to assist you with the process of setting up an ethics program for your school.

-Step Two – speak to other parents and carers at your school
+Step Two – speak to other families at your school

 Step Three – notify the school

-Speak to your school’s Special Religious Education/Special Education in Ethics (SRE/SEE) Coordinator or your principal to let them know that you would like your child to attend ethics classes and to engage their support.
+Speak to your school’s Special Religious Education/Special Education in Ethics (SRE/SEE) Coordinator or your principal to let them know you would like the option of ethics classes for your child and to engage their support.

 The fastest way to get ethics classes up and running is to volunteer as a teacher or coordinator.
+Apply and train as a volunteer (you can do the training online).
 Canvass your personal and wider networks to help find volunteers.
-For every ethics teacher we train for your school, up to 22 children will gain access to ethics classes.
+Remember, for every ethics teacher we train for your school, up to 22 children will gain access to ethics classes.

-Send an request for enrolment letter to your school.
+Send a request for enrolment letter to your school.